progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	>> File.open(path, 'w') { |f| f.write zlib_content }
 	=> 32

 That’s it — you’ve created a valid Git blob object.
-All Git objects are stored the same way, just with different types—instead of the string blob, the header will begin with commit or tree.
+All Git objects are stored the same way, just with different types — instead of the string blob, the header will begin with commit or tree.
 Also, although the blob content can be nearly anything, the commit and tree content are very specifically formatted.

 ## Git References ##

 You can run something like `git log 1a410e` to look through your whole history, but you still have to remember that `1a410e` is the last commit in order to walk that history to find all those objects.
 You need a file in which you can store the SHA-1 value under a simple name so you can use that pointer rather than the raw SHA-1 value.

-In Git, these are called references or refs; you can find the files that contain the SHA-1 values in the .git/refs directory.
+In Git, these are called "references" or "refs"; you can find the files that contain the SHA-1 values in the `.git/refs` directory.
 In the current project, this directory contains no files, but it does contain a simple structure:

 	$ find .git/refs
 	.git/refs